 Findings of Fact: The hearing officer will include all findings of fact, based on a preponderance of the evidence.
-Preponderance of the evidence is defined as evidence which is of greater weight or more convincing than the evidence which is offered in opposition to it; that is, evidence which as a whole, shows that the fact sought to be proved is more probable than not.
-Preponderance of the evidence may not be determined by the number of witnesses, but by the greater weight of all evidence.
+The preponderance of the evidence is defined as evidence that is of greater weight or more convincing than the evidence which is offered in opposition to it; that is, evidence that as a whole, shows that the fact sought to be proved is more probable than not.
+A preponderance of the evidence may not be determined by the number of witnesses, but by the greater weight of all evidence.